-For our first Proteograph assay, we will employ a panel of five NPs.
-Our Proteograph consumables also include buffers and reagents for protein lysis and digestion, peptide purification and peptide quantification.
-We designed the performance specifications of our Proteograph Product Suite to meet the core needs of the market in terms of protein coverage and sample throughput required for proteomic experiments that are unbiased and at-scale.
-The product will allow for the interrogation and processing of up to 16 samples by our five proprietary engineered NPs in parallel on a single 96-well plate in approximately seven hours.
-Eighty wells are arrayed in two groups of columns with eight samples and five particles in each column.
-The remaining 16 wells are for integrated quality control samples for gathering assay metrics and aid in troubleshooting.
-We include these quality controls because they greatly facilitate comparison of results across different assays, and also help to differentiate between anomalous versus accurate results in an assay.
+For our first Proteograph assay, we employ a panel of five NPs.
+The Proteograph consumables also include buffers and reagents for protein lysis and digestion, peptide purification, peptide quantification and the reconstitution of lyophilized materials.
+We designed the performance specifications of the Proteograph Product Suite to meet the core needs of the market in terms of protein coverage and sample throughput required for proteomic experiments that are unbiased and at-scale.
+The current product allows for the interrogation and processing of up to 16 samples in parallel on a single 96-well plate in approximately seven hours.
+Each sample incubates separately with each of the five nanoparticles, resulting in 80 wells of peptides in a 96-well plate.
+The remaining 16 wells are for integrated quality control samples to ensure consistent process performance and to aid in troubleshooting.

-The ready availability of the non-particle reagents combined with our ability to efficiently and quickly design different NPs with different properties, greatly simplifies the development and production of future iterations or additional versions of our Proteograph assays to address potential customer needs, such as expanded coverage or specialized assays.
+The ready availability of the non-particle reagents combined with our ability to efficiently design and fabricate different NPs with different chemical properties, greatly simplifies the development and production of future iterations or additional versions of the Proteograph assays to address potential customer needs, such as expanded coverage or specialized assays.
 Additionally, we can introduce new assays that include a different number of NPs and process different sample numbers.
-Our customers also can easily process the new assay using their existing SP100 automation instrument, which allows for a greater number of samples to be analyzed in parallel, or additional NPs to analyze the proteome at greater depth.